 Developing specialist services to better support victims and prevent sexual violence.
 This focuses on developing sexual violence crisis support services (including a national sexual violence helpline accessible by phone and online), harmful sexual behaviour services for non-mandated adults (that is, people who haven't been directed by a court to attend a treatment programme or be assessed) and services for male survivors of sexual abuse.
 Find out about this work(external link).

 A review of family violence legislation to ensure it protects victims and holds offenders to account.
 The public was consulted in 2015 as part of the review.
-The Minister of Justice expects to introduce a Bill in 2017.
+A Bill was introduced to Parliament in 2017.

 To read or sign up to receive updates about the work programme, go to: